Lesson 3 of 13 · ⏱ 45 min · ✓ Free

 bash

-sort species.txt | uniq # sort then remove duplicates
+sort species.txt | uniq # sort first, then remove duplicates

-sort species.txt | uniq -c # count how many times each line appears
+sort species.txt | uniq -c # -c: count how many times each line appears

-sort species.txt | uniq -d # show only lines that ARE duplicated
+sort species.txt | uniq -d # -d: show only lines that ARE duplicated

-sort species.txt | uniq -u # show only lines that are NOT duplicated
+sort species.txt | uniq -u # -u: show only lines that appear exactly once

 bash — real bioinformatics patterns